mobilestack-xyz/mobilestack-shefi/CONTRIBUTING.md

 consider the following as examples of substantial changes:

 - Adding support for in-app swaps.
-- Changing how Valora calculates asset value in local fiat.
+- Changing how Shefi calculates asset value in local fiat.
-- Changing Valora's branding (_e.g.,_ color palette).
+- Changing Shefi's branding (_e.g.,_ color palette).
-- Adding a way for Valora users to go through decentralized KYC.
+- Adding a way for Shefiusers to go through decentralized KYC.
 - Removing screens from onboarding.

-If you're considering making what might be a substantial change, we strongly encourage you to reach out to the Valora engineering team first.
-We might have suggestions that guide the implementation and make it easier to implement a high-quality change to Valora with the least amount of work. `#valora-dev` on Valora's [Discord server](./README.md#community) is a great way to contact us.
+If you're considering making what might be a substantial change, we strongly encourage you to reach out to the Mobile Stack engineering team first.
+We might have suggestions that guide the implementation and make it easier to implement a high-quality change to Mobile Stack with the least amount of work.

 ### Please make sure your PR